StanzaSystems/stanza-api-demo/README.md

 This will run several containers, including:
  * A CLI
  * A server which runs requests against Stanza's demo service and exports metrics
- * Grafana, for displaying graphs of
+ * Grafana, for displaying graphs of what the demo is observing

 Find the Grafana container at [http://localhost:3000](http://localhost:3000).
 Here you can see graphs showing the Stanza API's behaviour - how many requests are granted, denied, errors, and latency.
 Initially there will be no data there.